Past Recipients

 Tanika Jacobs – click here for more information

-Tanika Jacobs has Type1 diabetes.
-At age 8, she suffered ketone acidosis & her body went to septic shock.
+Tanika Jacobs has Type 1 diabetes.
+At age 8, she suffered ketoacidosis & her body went into septic shock.
 Due to her failing lungs, she had to endure a leg amputation & double-lung transplant.
-At age 11, her lung capacity fell to 25% and she required a second double-lung transplant.
-Now, at age 15 Tanika has a tracheostomy, is on a ventilator 24/7, is trach and vent dependent.
-She is currently on a wait-list for third double-lung transplant.
+At age 11, her lung capacity fell to 25%, and she required a second double-lung transplant.
+Now, at age 15, Tanika has a tracheostomy, is on a ventilator 24/7, and is trach and vent dependent.
+She is currently on a waitlist for a third double-lung transplant.
 Tanika enjoys art, has home instruction, attends Axis Youth and is under her mother’s full-time care

 George Hermis – click here for more information